andy-appsumer/Testing/BlackBox.md

 It can be any software system you want to test.
 It can be:
 - An operating system like Windows
-- A website like Goole
+- A website like Google
 - A database like Oracle
 - Or even your own custom Application.